 |10%||Communications and key skills component PHY0000||3 days||Week T1:06||14||Written and verbal|

 Notes: Refer to the Undergraduate Handbook for details and marking criteria.
-Briefly, laboratory notebooks and reports are marked in one-to-one discussion between the student and a demonstrator; oral presentations involve both demonstrator and moderated peer assessment.
+Briefly, lab-books and reports for standard experiments are marked in a one-to-one discussion between the student and a demonstrator; lab-books and reports for the extended experiment are marked without final discussions; oral presentations involve demonstrators and may be moderated via peer assessment.

 The following list is offered as an indication of the type & level of information that students are expected to consult.
 Further guidance will be provided by the Module Instructor(s).